FailAcademy/learning/wdp-vancouver/_lessons/week-01/03-flexbox.md

 * Distinguish the major differences between traditional CSS layout techniques and flexbox.
 * Describe the most significant challenges in creating layouts with CSS that flexbox was designed to overcome.
 * Use the following flexbox CSS properties: `flex-direction`, `flex`, `justify-content`, `order`, and `align-items`.
-* Refactor floats and positioning on a website to use flexbox-based layouts instead.

 ---